Chemical Risk Assessment Structure

 • Seasonal, remote, and offshore workers

-• Workers using known carcinogens or other substances that require regular health inspections.
+• Workers use known carcinogens or other substances that require regular health inspections.

-Risk assessments can also be conducted according to chemicals groups
+Risk assessments can also be conducted according to chemical groups

 • Usage (eg, spray paints, solvents, glues and adhesives, pesticides)